superfliege/azure-docs.de-de/articles/machine-learning/team-data-science-process/parallel-load-sql-partitioned-tables.md

     date

-## <a name="create-indexes-to-optimize-joins-and-query-performance"></a>Erstellen von Indizes zum Optimieren der Leistung beim Zusammenführen und Abfragen
+## <a name="create-indexes-to-optimize-joins-and-query-performance"></a>Create indexes to optimize joins and query performance
-* Wenn Sie Daten für die Modellierung aus mehreren Tabellen extrahieren, erstellen Sie die Indizes für die Verknüpfungsschlüssel zur Verbesserung der Leistung beim Zusammenführen.
+* If you extract data for modeling from multiple tables, create indexes on the join keys to improve the join performance.
-* [Erstellen Sie Indizes](https://technet.microsoft.com/library/ms188783.aspx) (gruppiert oder nicht gruppiert), deren Ziel dieselbe Dateigruppe für jede Partition ist.
-Beispiel:
+* [Create indexes](https://technet.microsoft.com/library/ms188783.aspx) (clustered or non-clustered) targeting the same filegroup for each partition, for example:

         CREATE CLUSTERED INDEX <table_idx> ON <table_name>( [include index columns here] ) ON <TablePScheme>(<partition)field>)
-  oder
+  or,

         CREATE INDEX <table_idx> ON <table_name>( [include index columns here] ) ON <TablePScheme>(<partition)field>)

   > [!NOTE]
-  > Sie können auch die Indizes vor dem Massenimport von Daten erstellen.
-Die Indexerstellung vor dem Massenimport verlangsamt das Laden der Daten.
+  > You may choose to create the indexes before bulk importing the data.
+Index creation before bulk importing slows down the data loading.
   >
   >

-## <a name="advanced-analytics-process-and-technology-in-action-example"></a>Advanced Analytics Process and Technology in Aktion – Beispiel
+## <a name="advanced-analytics-process-and-technology-in-action-example"></a>Advanced Analytics Process and Technology in Action Example
-Eine lückenlose exemplarische Vorgehensweise zur Verwendung des Team Data Science-Prozesses mit einem öffentlichen Dataset finden Sie unter [Der Team Data Science-Prozess in Aktion: Verwenden von SQL Server](sql-walkthrough.md).
+For an end-to-end walkthrough example using the Team Data Science Process with a public dataset, see [Team Data Science Process in Action: using SQL Server](sql-walkthrough.md).